diycomputerscience/ExerciseMinesweeperSection1Project1/README.md

 <h2>Overview</h2>

 This is the first activity of this course.
 The purpose of the activity is to become familiar with the development environment that we will use in this course.
-Our development environment consists of:
+It consists of:

  - The IDE (Eclipse)
  - The directory structure of the project
  - JUnit the unit testing infrastructure

-In this project. we have given you a blank Java project in Eclipse.
-Well, almost blank, since it has this README.md file and a class called ```PleaseDelete```, which as the name suggests shoul be deleted before once you checkout the project.
+We have given you an almost blank Eclipse project.
+It has two files - README.md, and a class called ```PleaseDelete```, which as the name suggests should be deleted once you import the project into your workspace.

 <h2>Steps For This Activity</h2>
+ 1. Start the Eclipse IDE
+ 1. Create a workspace for this course (call it anything)
- 1. Create a new source folder called 'test' for unit  tests.
-If you are not aware of what unit tests are, take a look at this Wikipedia link on unit tests http://en.wikipedia.org/wiki/Unit_testing.
+ 1. Create a new source folder called 'test' for [unit tests](http://en.wikipedia.org/wiki/Unit_testing).
 Creating a 'test' directory for unit tests, is a fairly standard convention in a Java project.
  1. Using Eclipse, create a JUnit 4.0 test case called ```com.diycomputerscience.minesweeper.SquareTest``` in the 'test' folder.
 The 'test' folder is for unit test classes and the 'src' folder is for production code.
- 1. Copy and paste the code shown below as _code sample 1_ into the class ```SquareTest```.
+ 1. Copy and paste the code shown below in _code sample 1_ into ```SquareTest```.
  1. You will notice a compilation error in the code.
 You need to fix that error.
- 1. If you have fixed the compilation error, you should not be in a position to start thinking about the API of Square.
-Ask yourself these basic questions: _What should a Square class know about itself ?_  _What services should a Square class offer to the rest of the world ?_ .
+ 1. Now that the error is fixed and the code compiles, we can now start thinking about the API of the ```Square``` class.
+Ask yourself these basic questions:
+    1. _What should a Square class know about itself ?_
+    1. _What services should a Square class offer to the rest of the world ?_ .
     We will answer these questions iteratively.
 Since we are making a Minesweeper game, the first thing a Square should know about itself is if it is a mine.
 Add a ```boolean``` attribute ```mine``` and accessor methods to get and set it's value.
 We normally do not test accessor methods, so we will not do anything to the test case as yet.
- 1. Create a no-args constructor for ```Square```.
+ 1. Create a no-args (default) constructor for ```Square```.
  1. We still do not have anything to test, so the test case will fail.
 That is ok for now.

 <h2>Stuff You Should Notice While Doing The Project</h2>